instance-id/ncm-rs/README.md

 ### Make a backup of your current configuration.
 Always better to be safe than sorry.

+> **Note**
+> ### An automated backup and movement of the original configuration has been added.

-To use this package, first backup your current configuration.
+~~To use this package, first backup your current configuration.
 If requested, automatic backup and movement of the original configuration could be added in the future.
-Unless/until that happens, you will need to move your configuration manually.
+Unless/until that happens, you will need to move your configuration manually.~~

 > **Note**
 > For the time being this package uses a symlink to swap/change which confuration Neovim will load.